Useful information and forms

 If you require posters at short notice, then Officeworks at 1 Ross Street Glebe can do A0 posters 7 days a week

-Copies of the School of Chemistry Order form can be obtained from your Service Room.
+Copies of the School of Chemistry Order form can be obtained from your Service Room; or Sharepoint (staff) and Blackboard (students).
 All requested information must be entered, including any delivery charges, as well as GST exclusive price and GST inclusive price.
 These forms, once completed and signed, should be given to Ms Lisa Wu in Room 243.
 All orders raised by students must have their supervisor’s written approval.

 Orders whose value exceed $5,000 and all overseas orders are raised by external requisition through the Finance Manager and are then sent to the University Purchasing Office who issues them to suppliers.
 Orders whose value is $5,000 or less are raised and sent by the School.
 Please note orders $5,000 to $49,999 require two written quotes. $50,000 to $199,999 require three written quotes.
 For any orders over $200,000 a tender procedure should be followed, please refer to the purchasing policy from Purchase Order Procedures - Coverage.

 Requisitions for the University Printing Service and Service Requisitions can be obtained from Shanthi Perera in room 243.

 The University has Contracted Preferred Suppliers for some goods and services.
 Therefore you are advised to check the Purchase Order Procedures - Coverage or go straight to: http://s1.sydney.edu.au/procurement_services/suppliers/index.shtml